 | Freshly Ground Pepper | 1 teaspoon |

-In a bowl, combine all ingredients.
-Drizzle over your protein or vegetables, and marinate for at least one hour before grilling.
-Bring the deep-rooted flavors and soft texture to your next BBQ!
+Combine all ingredients in a bowl.
+Drizzle it over your protein or vegetables, and marinate for at least one hour before grilling.
+Take the depth of flavor and tenderness to your next BBQ!

 Benefits of Using Avocado Oil